joysmith/AWS-by-rober_bunch/notes/README.md

 5. Disection of cmd " sudo git clone https://github.com/robertbunch/jquery-todo.git html "

 - sudo git clone https://github.com/robertbunch/jquery-todo.git 👉html
-- the html there after the git link is telling create a html-director
+- the html there after the git link is telling create a html-directory
-- and inside of that html-derector paste the project file
+- and inside of that html-directory paste the project file

 6. Optional: